 - Because we now have a record of all the information previously collected and stored on an Account, we can leverage this for future inquiries to verify someone with just a selfie, by creating a match against their Account.

 Please note: there are 3 other ways to create Accounts, other than on the first Inquiry.
-You can also use an import to back-fill Accounts, use the API, or manually add through the Dashboard.
+You can also use an import to backfill Accounts, use the API, or manually add through the Dashboard.

-So once you have populated Accounts, you should see a list of all the individuals who have accounts with your service on the Accounts tab on the left of the Dashboard.
+Once you have populated Accounts, you should see a list of all the individuals who have accounts with your service on the Accounts tab on the left of the Dashboard.
 This list includes their name, their reference ID, and the most recent date of their interaction (in this view).
 Head to the Accounts tab in Dashboard to see a directory of all of the Accounts and find the ones you need by searching by name or reference ID.

 When you click into a specific Account, you’ll be able to see the PII for that individual that was submitted for their Account, as a complete profile.
 Below the profile is the record of all the Inquiries created by that individual, with the ability to search and filter to find exactly what you’re looking for.